nicolasguasca1/batch_send_script/README.md

 <!-- STEP BY STEP TO MODIFY THE FOLDERS -->

-1. Paste the folder containing the AS Reports into this repository and run the command `python filter_AS_folders.py`
+1. Paste the folder containing the AS Reports into this repository and run the command `python dataframe_cell.py --folder_to_filter [ABS_PATH_TO_THE_FOLDER]`

+2. Make sure the amount below and above match the number of folders analized in total

+3. Copy directories_above_1000/below_1000 and populate a google sheet with the email addresses you will send to based on the report that uses the EntID of the company.
+Use the instructions available on the example sheet: https://docs.google.com/spreadsheets/d/1sGvyJ9ws1H3yTtUmVO9s14pXcGflb1pAUuKxYRi_EfA/edit#gid=0

+4. When the sheet has been normalized from N/A and NOVALUES cells, export a CSV of the entire list like the 'To Export (ABOVE)/(BELOW)' tabs show in the google sheet and put the files in this directory.

+5. Remove the additional commas and the first line on each csv so the script grabs the emails accurately

+6. Mkae a test sending an above and a below email to two different email addresses

 <!-- STEP BY STEP TO SEND THE EMAILS -->